top of page

 Solution

-Rather than utilizing tariffs which are ineffective, a better solution would be for the United Nations to restrict world trade so that nations may become more independent and self-reliant in themselves.
-In that, every nation will be required to build, manufacture, and develop within their own borders rather than rely on other countries for such items.
+Rather than relying on tariffs to balance the situation, a better solution would be for the United Nations to restrict world trade so that nations may become more independent and self-reliant in themselves.
+In that, every nation will be required to build, manufacture, and develop within their borders rather than rely on other countries for such items.

 An example why this is important was during the Covid-19 viral outbreak.
 Many nations had to wait for the vaccine to be produced by a foreign country until they were able to receive their own supply that unnecessarily endangered their lives.
 It would have been better if the vaccine was mass-produced in every nation once it was determined that it was effective against the virus.

-The biggest hurdle in accomplishing this effort is financial assistance.
-Nations need to provide the funds necessary to encourage foreign companies to expand their businesses into their markets.
-For example, a chip manufacturer may not have enough capital to construct a billion-dollar semiconductor plant in every nation, so the local government will need to provide the financial assistance to make the effort possible.
+The biggest hurdle in accomplishing this effort for every nation to become self-reliant is financial assistance.
+Nations will need to provide the necessary funds to encourage foreign companies to expand their businesses into domestic markets.
+For example, a chip manufacturer may not have enough capital to construct a billion-dollar semiconductor plant within every nation, so the local government will need to provide the financial assistance to make that effort possible.

 bottom of page